trailbehind/DeepOSM/README.md

 ## Download NAIP, PBF, and Analyze

-Run this and enter your AWS credentiald again, because I haven't automated this part:

-    s3cmd --configure

-Then the following Python script will work in the Docker machine.
+The following Python script will work in the Docker machine.
+It will download all source data, tile it into training/test data and labels, and train the neural net.

     python data_pipeline/rasterize_naips.py --render_results=True

-This will download one NAIP, and tile it into cubes (NxNx4 bands of data).
-Then it will download a PBF file and extract the ways for the NAIP.
+This will download four NAIPs, and tile it into NxNx1 bands of data (IR band).
+Then it will download some PBF files and extract the ways for the NAIPs.

-It will produce a JPEG of the ways, labels, and predictions overlaid on the tiff.
+It will produce PNGs of the ways, labels, and predictions overlaid on the tiff.

 ![NAIP with Ways](https://pbs.twimg.com/media/Cft3GbeUkAAqqAd.jpg)